gvwilson/thirdbit/src/fiction/iffy/index.md

 "No worries," she said.
 "Now can someone please tell me what's happenin'?"

-"Help!"
+"Citizen!"
 someone shouted before Iffy or Wales could answer.
 "Citizen, help me!"

 The Marine who had been knocked off the pier!
 Iffy raced to the railing and looked down.
-The Marine's exoskeleton had kept her afloat long enough for her to grab the life preserver that had just landed beside her, but she didn't look like she could last much longer.
+The Marine had grabbed the railgun's packing case, but even with that the weight of her exoskeleton was dragging her down, and hypothermia must already be setting in.

 "The winch!"
 Aunt Naggie pointed.

-"There's no time!"
+"Give me a rope!"
 Wales snapped.
-"Just get me a rope!"

 Iffy didn't need to be told twice.
 If there was anything a ship like the *Guinevere* had lots of, it was rope.
 She yanked open a locker and pulled a coil out.

-Wales tied a quick loop.
+Wales tied a quick loop under his armpits and vaulted over the railing as Iffy and Aunt Naggie clamped the other end in the winch.
-"Get this under your armpits!" he shouted, tossing it to the Marine.
+"Grab on!" he shouted as he swam to the Marine.
-She pulled it over her head one-handed and slumped back into the freezing water.

-Bracing one foot against the taffrail
+"No, let go of that and grab me!
+Iffy, haul us in!"

+The rope sizzled over the taffrail as the winch wound it in.
+Wales kicked and twisted to turn so that his boots hit the *Guinevere* first.
+"Wait!
+Stop!"
+Aunt Naggie hit the switch on the winch.
-Wales looped the end of the rope around his back and handed it to Iffy.
+Wales untied the rope and looped it under the Marine's armpits.
-"Take up the slack.
-And *one*, and *two*."
+"All right, get her out!"

+The winch whined,
-With each grunt he hauled in a meter of bright yellow rope, lifting a hundred and fifty hundred kilos of Marine and machinery as easily as Iffy would have picked up a sack of laundry.
+lifting a hundred and fifty hundred kilos of Marine and machinery like a sack of laundry.

-The Marine thumped against the *Guinevere*'s hull.
-"Hold on!"
-Wales said,
-pulling her up the last two meters and grabbing her limp arm.
-One final heave got her up over the rail and onto the deck.
+One final heave from Iffy and Aunt Naggie got her over the taffrail.

-"Here."
+Iffy tossed the end of the rope back down to Wales.
+Bracing his feet against the ship's hull, he clambered up onto the deck, soaking wet but apparently otherwise unaffected by his dip in the freezing water.

 Aunt Naggie handed him the first aid kit from the pilot house.
 Wales turned it on and pressed it against the Marine's neck.
 "Come on come on," Wales muttered.
 Aunt Naggie put her arm around Iffy and squeezed.
 The status light on the first aid kid blinked orange, yellow, orange, yellow: